Tasarim-Bitirme/recommendation-ml-models/README.md

 ## 2. Navigate the interface forder
 ## 3. Run the docker by the following:
 # 3-a.
 Build the docker image by this command:
-`docker build -t image-name .`
+`docker build -t hybrid-recommendation-image .`
 # 3-b.
 Create a container for the image and run it:
-`docker run -d -p 80:80 --name container-name image-name`
+`docker run -d -p 8001:80 --name hybrid-recommendation-container hybrid-recommendation-image`

 ## How to use the API: